-Deep-frying a steak can be a culinary innovation, a method of last resort, or a bad idea.
-While normally you only hear about deep-frying a chicken-fried steak, it can also be used for a dry-rub seasoned steak.
+Depending on the situation, deep-frying a steak can be a culinary innovation, a method of last resort, or a bad idea.
+While normally you only hear about deep-frying a chicken-fried steak, you can also use the method for a dry-rub seasoned steak.

 Now, if the steak was overcooked, that would be one thing.
-But it wasn't—at least, no one said anything about it being overcooked.
+But it wasn't—at least, it didn't seem the case.
 Instead, they simply dismissed the very idea of it, as if no one in their right mind would ever do such a thing.

-If you are breading or coating a steak in batter for chicken fried steak or country fried steak, deep-frying or frying it in a deep skillet with plenty of oil is the typical way you would cook it.
-This is not shocking to anyone.
+If you are breading or coating a steak in a batter for chicken-fried steak or country-fried steak, deep-frying or frying it in a deep skillet with plenty of oil is the typical preparation.

 Use a rack or basket to lower your seasoned steak into the hot oil.
 You will need to do so slowly for a large piece of steak.
-How long you will cook the steak will depend on its thickness and how done you wish it to be.
-A 1/2-inch steak will cook in one to two minutes (medium rare to medium).
+How long you will cook the steak will depend on its thickness and your desired doneness.
+A 1/2 inch steak will cook in one to two minutes (medium-rare to medium).
 A 1-inch steak will cook in three to four minutes.
-A thick 1 1/2-inch steak will need five to six minutes.
+A thick 1 1/2 inch steak will need five to six minutes.